Apostille Documents

 Documents

-The fifteen documents listed below are classified by the State of Texas as recordable documents.
+The fifteen documents listed in the two columns below are classified by the Texas Secretary of State as recordable documents.

-What this means is the Texas Secretary of State authentications unit will only issue an Texas apostille certificate or Texas authentication certificate on a Texas recordable document if it’s the original document or it’s an official certified copy issued from either Texas Vital Records (aka Texas Vital Statistics) or the Texas county or city of where the document was originally recorded and issued from.
+What this means is the Texas Secretary of State authentications unit will only issue an universal Texas apostille certificate on a Texas recordable document if it’s the original document or it’s an official certified copy issued from either Texas Vital Records (aka Texas Vital Statistics) or the Texas county or city of where the document was originally recorded and issued from.

-If your recordable document was issued from another state (non-Texas) you will have to go through that issuing states Secretary of State office to receive a apostille or authentication certificate.
+If your recordable document was issued from another state (non-Texas) you will have to go through that states Secretary of State office to receive a apostille or authentication certificate because it can’t be done in Texas.

 The Texas Secretary of State will deny and issue a formal rejection letter on any document filing attempt that is a photocopy or a notarized copy of any type of recordable document.

-Because all recordable documents are officially recorded (hence the name) with a state, county, or city government entity you do not need to get them notarized before you mail or drop them off at our office.
+Because all recordable documents are officially recorded (hence the name) with a city, county, or state government entity you do not need to get them notarized before you mail them to us or drop them off in person at our office.

 Apostille